Fortify the Guardian, Not the Treasure: Resilient Adversarial Detectors: Methodology

 As with the classifier, we have a minimax game for the detector.

 However, the above equation does not take into account the classifier, $f$.
 So we added the classifier outputs to our (almost) final objective:

 But a potential conflict manifests with this objective.
 While gradient descent allows for simultaneous maximization of the cross-entropy loss ($\mathcal{L}_{\text{CE}}$) and the binary cross-entropy loss ($\mathcal{L}_{\text{BCE}}$), they might contradict each other, adopting different optimization strategies.
-To address this challenge we employ the selective and orthogonal approaches proposed \citet{bryniarski2021evading}.
+The \(L_{CE}\) is designed to improve the classifier's ability to correctly classify inputs by minimizing the classification error.
+This objective drives $f_{\theta}$ to adjust its parameters such that the predicted class probabilities align closely with the true class labels.
+Conversely, the \(L_{BCE}\) aims to enhance the adversarial detector's robustness by distinguishing between clean and adversarial examples.
+This involves maximizing the detector's sensitivity to adversarial perturbations, thus encouraging the model, $g_\phi$, to identify and separate adversarial inputs from genuine ones.

+When these objectives are combined in a regular Lagrange multiplier formulation, the optimization process can encounter inherent contradictions.
+The classifier's goal to minimize \(L_{CE}\) pushes the model towards a decision boundary that accurately classifies clean examples, which may inadvertently align with the directions that adversarial examples exploit.
+On the other hand, the detector's goal to minimize \(L_{BCE}\) focuses on altering the decision boundary to detect adversarial perturbations, potentially at the expense of the classifier's accuracy on clean examples.